Quick Facts | Answer |

 Maximum Security Deposit Allowed in Rhode Island

 Furniture Security Deposits.
-If rental units in Rhode Island are furnished over a value of $5,000, landlords can require an additional deposit.
-The additional furniture deposit is limited to one month’s rent, so the total maximum deposit, in this case, is two months’ rent.
+A landlord can charge up to two months’ rent when renting a unit with furnishings worth over $5,000 total.
+An additional furniture deposit is limited to one month’s rent, so the total maximum deposit, in this case, is two months’ rent.

 Can Landlords Charge an Additional Pet Deposit in Rhode Island?

 In Rhode Island, landlords can charge a pet deposit, except for service dogs and emotional support animals.
-However, the total security deposit cannot exceed one month’s rent.
+However, the total of all deposits cannot exceed one month’s rent by default.
 Landlords cannot exceed the limit by giving them another name like “pet deposit” or “damage deposit.”

 This law does not prevent landlords from adding a monthly pet premium.